uds-lsv/evaluating-logit-pairing-methods/README.md

 ![](images/loss_surfaces.png)

+We highlight that a proper evaluation of the adv. robustness is still an unresolved task.
 The PGD attack with the default settings is not necessarily a strong attack.
-Testing different attack hyperparameters is crucial when evaluating the robustness of a model.
+Testing different attack hyperparameters (the number of iterations, stepsize) is crucial when evaluating the robustness of a new defense.
 ![](images/heatmaps.png)

-Performing many random restarts is crucial when an attack deteriorates the loss surface.
+Performing many random restarts is very important when an attack deteriorates the loss surface.
+Below is an example of the loss values achieved by the PGD attack on different test points (a CLP model, MNIST).
+Using only 1 random restart (a standard practice) may be not sufficient to find an adversarial example.
 ![](images/histograms.png)
 The vertical red line denotes the loss value −ln(0.1), which guarantees that for this and a higher value of the loss we find an adversarial example.